 We Are Here To Help!

 Our job is to facilitate the rewarding experience of participating in the Alabama History Day Program.
-We have started by creating a general walk-through for students that you, as a teacher, may find helpful as well!
+We have begun by creating a general walk-through for students that you, as a teacher, may find helpful as well!
 Below, we have provided some resources that we hope will be of use in your classrooms.

 What are you waiting for?
 If you are new to the program and need assistance getting started, please contact us!
 All comments, questions, and suggestions are welcomed as we work to identify best practices for supporting educators and students participating in Alabama History Day.